Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Does include requirements to prevent double counting when credits are used.

-• Requires consistency with the principles of accuracy, completeness, transparency, and permanence.
+• Requires consistency with the principles of accuracy, completeness, transparency and permanence.

-Who Does the Land Sector and Removals Standard Apply To?
+Who does the Land Sector and Removals Standard apply to?

 • Have significant activities related to land use in their operations or value chain.

-Affected sectors include:
+The affected sectors include:

 • Agricultural and agri-food companies.